FOR ST ANNE’S HALLS / O’CONNOR ROOM

 Please inform Andrew, Graham or Elizabeth if you are going into Hospital or if you are already there.
 This is most important now that the Clergy do not have access to the denominational list of patients.
 It would also be appreciated if you could let us know when you have been discharged or transferred to another Hospital.

-2019 will be the Sesquicentenary of St Anne’s Church.
+2019 is the Sesquicentenary of St Anne’s Church.
 The Select Vestry has decided that one of the ways we will mark this significant anniversary will be the renovation and extension of our suite of halls.
 This work will actually begin in the next few months with Phase One which is the re-roofing of the halls at a cost of £100,000.

 Phase Two will provide lift access from the car park to the same level as the church as well as new meeting rooms, youth lounge, storage, toilets and new parish office.
 We are in the planning phase at the moment and will soon have cost estimates from the quantity surveyor.